Russia registers virus vaccine, Putin’s daughter given it

 “She’s feeling well and has high number of antibodies,” Putin added.
 He didn’t specify which of his two daughters — Maria or Katerina — received the vaccine.

 Russian authorities have said that medical workers, teachers and other risk groups will be the first to be inoculated.
+Deputy Prime Minister Tatyana Golikova said that the vaccination of doctors could start as early as this month.

+The Health Ministry said in Tuesday’s statement that the vaccine is expected to provide immunity from the coronavirus for up to two years.

-Putin emphasized that the vaccination will be voluntary,
+Putin emphasized that vaccination will be voluntary,

 Russian officials have said that large-scale production of the vaccine will start in September, and mass vaccination may begin as early as October.